AntonioTorres23/OpenGL_Notes/Bloom.md

 **Extracting Bright Color**

 The first step requires us to extract two images from a rendered scene.
 We could render the scene twice, both rendering to a different framebuffer with different shaders, but we can also use a neat little trick called **Multiple Render Targets (MRT)** that allows us to specify more than one fragment shader output; this gives us the option to extract the first two images in a single render pass.
+By specifying a layout location specifier before a fragment shader's